-- Placing a bitter medicine on the thumb.
+- Placing a bitter nail polish on the thumb nail.
 Be careful to use something that is safe for your child to consume.

 Martin B, Baumhardt H, D'Alesio A, Woods K. Oral disorders.
 In: Zitelli BJ, McIntire SC, Nowalk AJ, eds.
 Zitelli and Davis' Atlas of Pediatric Physical Diagnosis.
 7th ed.
 Philadelphia, PA: Elsevier; 2018:chap 21.

 Ryan CA, Walter HJ, DeMaso DR. Motor disorders and habits.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 37.